 They are still a privately-owned company, so the quality remains good.
 They offer 8 models, and five different floorplans categorized as simply:

 They offer equipment 'levels' in three categories:

-All models have a bed, dinette, a little storage space, and good headroom.
+All models have a standard front dormer and have a bed, dinette, a little storage space, and good headroom.
 Here's what comes in the packages they offer: